Was the new architecture created for the Beijing Olympics sustainable?

 In order to create and protect the identity of each city, we actually should go negative first.
 Negative planning is needed in order to preserve a kind of ecological infrastructure and keep the natural process intact, secure the natural process, and secure the cultural heritage of individual areas.

-Zhongshan Shipyard Park, which won the 2002 ASLA Honor Award, and the Red Ribbon project, which won the Design Award in 2007, offer different sides of your landscape architecture.
+Zhongshan Shipyard Park, which won the 2002 ASLA honor award, and the Red Ribbon, which won an ASLA honor award in 2007, offer different sides of your landscape architecture.
 Please describe how these projects reflect your philosophy.
 What are the common elements?

 Wonderful question.
 The Zhongshan Shipyard Park reflects my idea of how to recycle, use and recover brown field in the city – to recover the ecosystem.
 At the same time, the park keeps the memory of the city and history of the city, even if the history is only 30 years old, like the ship yard.
 It was built in 1950s, and went bankrupt in the 1990s.
 Normally we would wipe out this kind of old factory, because it's nothing special compared to other Chinese historical sites.
 It doesn’t fit into the Chinese traditional idea of aesthetics.
 It's nothing beautiful.
 The idea here is that we should take care of the common people, not the emperor’s.
 These normal people also have a history that's very important.
 In this park, weeds or native plants, which have been considered ugly or wiped out, are allowed to grow.
 The weed is a native grass, native plant.
 In Zhongshan shipyard, we actually demonstrated two things: one is the common, the everyday, the vernacular, normal people, the old, bankrupt factory.
 The second: we should create new aesthetics, the new ethics of the environmental conservation.
 We used native plants, native species.
 Both of these things were unusual in China at that time, five years ago.
 I was seriously attacked by traditional thinkers.
 They thought it was ridiculous.
 Now, it has become more accepted by society.